-For those at a loss for what would be appropriate, however, Gabriela Gerhart, founder and president of Motherhood Center in Houston, said in a prior interview with Care.com that it’s fairly standard to tack on a dollar or so to the hourly rate for common household tasks like meals or laundry for the whole family.
+For those at a loss for what would be appropriate, however, Gabriela Gerhart, founder and president of Motherhood Center in Houston, said in a prior interview with Care.com that it’s fairly standard to tack $1-$2 onto the hourly rate for common household tasks like meals or laundry for the whole family.

 Experience and background of the nanny

 If families are looking for someone with a lot of training or background in a specific area, they should be prepared to pay more for that experience.